-The first question you should be asking yourself before setting off on the search for sugar substitutes is why you want to replace sugar in the first place.
+The first question you should be asking yourself is why you want to replace sugar in the first place.
 Is it the calories?
 Then low-calorie or calorie-free sweeteners are the best choice.
 However, an even healthier route to take would involve consuming less sweets altogether.
-If it’s the sweet taste you’re looking for, then you may want to consider honey and syrups as a sugar substitute.
+If it’s the sweet taste you’re looking for, then you may want to consider honey and syrups as a natural sugar substitute.

 Sugar, Beet Sugar, Cane Sugar and Raw Cane Sugar

 The United States is one of the world’s largest sugar producers.
 American sugar is primarily sourced from sugar beets.
 However, unlike other nations, the country has both well-established sugar beet and sugarcane industries.
-Beet sugar production has made up around 55-60% of national totals since the 2000s with sugarcane accounting for the remaining 40-45%.
+Beet sugar production has made up around 55-60 percent of national totals since the 2000s with sugarcane accounting for the remaining 40-45 percent.
 The leading sugarcane producing states are Florida, Louisiana and Texas.
 Sugar beets are grown over a number of regions encompassing eleven states.

-Sugar from sugar beets is made up of 100% sucrose.
-Cane sugar also contains 100% sucrose and only differs from beet sugar in its occasional sourcing from tropical sugarcane instead of local sugar beets.
+Sugar from sugar beets is made up of 100 percent sucrose.
+Cane sugar also contains 100 percent sucrose and only differs from beet sugar in its occasional sourcing from tropical sugarcane instead of local sugar beets.
 Extracting sugar from beets and sugarcane involves a comprehensive industrial process known as refining, hence the term “refined sugar”.

 Sugar is packed full of calories and contains absolutely no vitamins whatsoever.
 Sugar’s color also says little about its benefit to your health.
 More often than not the brown sugar you find on store shelves won’t be raw cane sugar – which, when unrefined, still contains mineral rich molasses – but rather colorized white sugar.